The Dashley's Kitchen

 • Looking for an additional punch?
 Add a teaspoon of ground clove or nutmeg to the cinnamon sugar mix before sprinkling on the crescent dough.

 • Wanting added texture and earthiness?
-Add a cup of chopped pecans or walnuts to the caramel sauce in the bottom of the pan.
+Add a cup of chopped pecans or walnuts to the caramel sauce in the bottom of the pan for your Christmas Morning Caramel Rolls.

 Still working on the rest of the menu?